 “Through our assessments, we’ve built a competency map for 21st-century skills.
-There are a thousand organisations that are using it.
+There are a thousand organizations that are using it.
 It’s free and open, and you can build your own courses around it,” he said.
 “It’s a way to think about the skills that are important in the world of work, and how you can combine those into some of the hard skills you need to learn.
-As you start rethinking what the unit or module is, you begin to realise there are lots of different applications for it.
+As you start rethinking what the unit or module is, you begin to realize there are lots of different applications for it.

 Future-Proofing the Workforce With Skill Mapping

 Skill mapping also plays nicely with continuous learning.
-As more learners—both traditional and non-traditional—move away from the four-year degree, attaining higher education needs to be reimagined.
+As more learners—both traditional and nontraditional—move away from the four-year degree, attaining higher education needs to be reimagined.